 Once covered, Elise would try to sprinkle on some sugar.
 Sometimes it made it onto the banana; sometimes it did not make it onto the banana.
 As you can probably guess, I figured out that if we added the chocolate in strips, she would have better luck making the stripes, so that’s what we did (after I had put the camera down, of course).

 Once all of the bananas were covered, we popped them into the freezer until dinner.
 These were best when they sat on the counter for a couple of minutes and kind of softened.
 We left them there for about 10 minutes, and they were a good texture.
 Right out of the freezer had us chipping our teeth, so my advice is to let them sit a bit.

 What kind of treats will you be enjoying for Independence Day?
-We really appreciate you stopping by today and would love it if you could share this on social media.
-Speaking of social media, be sure to connect with Ruffles and Rain Boots by clicking on one of the blue buttons below or by signing up for our newsletter (at the top of the sidebar).
+We really appreciate you stopping by today and would love it if you could share this on Facebook with your friends.
+Your shares are how we grow.